 After the effective date of the Ordinance, all STRs must be in compliance with the requirements.
-The anticipated effective date is January 2024.
-Once the Board adopts the Ordinance, there will be a six-month implementation period for the TTC to hire staff and implement an online STR registration system.
+The anticipated effective date is six months after the Board's approval of the Ordinance.

+During this six-month period, TTC will work on implementation, which would involve hiring staff and developing an online STR registration system.